An Ethnography of an Extra-terrestrial Society: the International Space Station

 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 833135).

 The International Space Station (ISS) is arguably the oldest extra-terrestrial society in low earth orbit.
-To date this radical new form of human habitation and society has not been the object of systematic and comparative ethnographic inquiry.
-This project aims to correct this and proposes a comparative and multi-sited ethnography of the ISS among some of the key participants contributing to its modular architecture: The United States, Russia, Europe and Japan.
+This project proposes a comparative and multi-sited ethnography of the ISS among some of the key participants contributing to its modular architecture: The United States, Russia, Europe and Japan.
 The ISS offers invaluable insights into fundamental questions at the heart of the social sciences.
 The most obvious is the effect of micro gravity on our understandings of material culture and sociality.
 To date material culture has only been theorised in terms of Earth’s gravity.

 Image & patch credit: Design by GHL.
 Animation by Image and Process